Megatton3000/assignment-02/readme.md

   effects of bias on population segregation.

-- The goal of this project is to get some practice with multiple file projects, pointers, and (above all) beginning to intermediate level classes.
+- The goal of this project is to get some practice with multiple file projects, pointers, and (above all) beginning to shift to intermediate level classes.

 **This project may take a lot of time.
 Please plan accordingly.
 Also, this project may contain wording you are not yet used to.
-Please be patient while working out what it means, as feel free to ask me if you need help.**
+Please be patient while working out what it means, also feel free to ask me if you need help.**

 ## Requirements